mapbox/android-sdk-versions-plugin/README.md

 # Persist Mapbox SDK Versions

 ### About `android-sdk-versions-plugin`
-This plugin persists Mapbox android SDK version information(for every library module) in a file at compile time for further access at run time.
+This plugin persists Mapbox android SDK version information in a file at compile time for further access at run time.
 This plugin also validates the version to be compliant with https://semver.org/ .
-The persisted file is named after applicationId(for e.g. com.mapbox.andorid.core) and the file content is in the following format.
+This file is persisted in assets/sdk-versions folder.
+The persisted file is named after applicationId(for e.g. com.mapbox.andorid.core) and the file contents are in the following format.
 ```$xslt
 SDK Module Name/Version
 Version Code